i-lexei/i-lexei/README.md

     ➼ do not copy my skins + pls ask for inspo! <br /><br />
     ➼ c+h is very very welcome!! i love cuddles!!!! <br /><br />
     ➼ check out my strawpage for a bit more info abt me- and maybe leave a gimmick? <br /> you can also sign my atabook! :3<br /><br />
-    ➼ looking for project moon friends!! whisper me to join a projmoon server made by me :D <br /><br />
+    ➼ looking for project moon friends!! whisper me to join a projmoon discord server made by me :D <br /><br />
     ➼ w2i preferred since i am offtab most of the time <br /><br />
     ➼ may be a little awkward at first but i am always open to making new friends! + <br />
     if we share a similar interest, dont be afraid to ask for my discord idc 😋 <br /><br />